charlaporte/EtchASketch/README.md

 I created the initial code within a notebook on Google Colaboratory but I wanted to share the code of the notebook with the GitHub community.
 I didn't search for similar work but I'm pretty sure this isn't the first Etch A Sketch in Python

-Anyway, if you come across this work and wants to draw something, don't hesitate to share your art with me : twitter @charlaporte
+Anyway, if you come across this work and wants to draw something, don't hesitate to share your art with me : [@charlaporte](http://www.twitter.com/charlaporte)